sndmnska/sndmnska/README.md

--- This page is under construction as of Apr 2024.
+-- This page is under construction as of August 2024.
 A better introduction is in the works.
 -- SndMnSka

 -- LinkedIn: https://www.linkedin.com/in/smeiskaudio/